 We may earn money or products from the companies mentioned in this post.

 Does the thought of going gluten-free for Halloween spook you?
 I recently jumped back on the gluten-free wagon as part of a holistic approach to taming my Hashimoto’s and healing my gut.
 With Halloween just around the corner, a certain level of fright crept up on me.
-Our department always hosts a Halloween potluck party nicknamed ‘Spooky Boucke.’
+In pre-covid19 days, our department always hosted a Halloween potluck party nicknamed ‘Spooky Boucke.’
 Desperate for some creative gluten-free Halloween treats, I posed a question to the universe, umm, kindred spirit bloggers, and was overwhelmed by their collective generosity to share these creepy yet delicious Halloween goodies!